ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ### Adding Crystals

-Create a new type called `GreenCrystal` and set its sprite.
+Create a new template called `GreenCrystal` and set its sprite.
 Write this code to its "On Step" event:

 ```js
 if (ct.place.meet(this, this.x, this.y, 'Robot')) {